tino-kuptz/se-bus-ws/Readme.md

 ## Things to be aware of
 This project is still alpha.
 Everything SHOULD work already, but is not fully covered by tests yet.
 It's also not used live by me right now.
+Also, there is no error catching, no reconnecting, etc. - those are things to come in the close futire.

 Passing events from server to clients and the other way might involve security risks.
 This bridge tries to reduce the risk as much as possible by **requiring** to explicitly allow events to pass it on **both sides**, the server and the client.